3lvia/cli/docs/examples.md

 Remember to also add your repository to [github-repositories-terraform](https://github.com/3lvia/github-repositories-terraform) to enable access from GitHub Actions to Kubernetes.

-### Generate GitHub Actions workflow for Kubernetes deploy with existing Helm values file on ISS
+### Generate a GitHub Actions workflow for deploying to ISS, using an existing Helm values file

 ```bash
 3lv github-actions --system-name core --application-name my-cool-application --runtime-cloud-provider iss --helm-values-file CI/values.yml --project-file src/MyProject.csproj